 In the next stanzas, the speaker goes on to ask a general question, they do not expect an answer, but it does provide the reader with some more background information.
 Someone whips Tomino, maybe it’s his big sister, maybe it’s someone else.
 He is tortured on this journey, lashed and thrashed about, but there’s nothing he can do to halt his journey “to Avici / the eternal hell.”
 Avici is an allusion to the lowest level of the Naraka or the realm of hell in Buddhism.
 It is where those who have committed the most terrible deeds end up.

 The whipping appears futile or lacking in these lines.
 It is never quite hitting or shattering as if it is.
 In the end, it is purposeless.
 This could represent the efforts of Tomino in this possible war, fighting back against an enemy.

 Stanzas Five and Six

 The seventh and eighth stanzas bring in more images just as fantastical as those which have come before them.
-He cries for his sister or sisters during this period and young Tomino continues to suffer.
+He cries for his sister or sisters during this period, and young Tomino continues to suffer.
 The youth’s desperation in these lines is the clearest of all the images.
-The speaker brings in another important one though, that of buttercups.
-It is important to note, perhaps, thatches flowers come into the story after the speaker has asserted that there re no flowers in hell.
+The speaker brings in another important one, though, that of buttercups.
+It is important to note.
+Perhaps, thatches flowers come into the story after the speaker has asserted that there are no flowers in hell.